DevMountain/react-4-afternoon/README.md

     * Now use a `.map()` method on `this.state.students`.
     * Within the `.map()` method's callback function, return an `h3` tag that renders the JSX for the student's `first_name` and `last_name`.
 Don't forget to give the element a `key` prop.
     * Underneath the `h2` tag with `ClassList:`, render the `students` variable.
+* Within the `h1` tags, put the value of class from the `params` object so that we can see the class name that we're looking at.

 ### Solution